sl-ai/portfolios/README.md

 # QA & Engineering Leader Portfolio (React + Tailwind)

-Modern, responsive portfolio for a strategic QA and engineering leader with 20+ years of experience across SaaS, cloud-native platforms, and AI solutions.
+Modern, responsive portfolio for a engineering leader with 20+ years of experience across SaaS, cloud-native platforms, and AI solutions.

 ## Tech
+- Node.js 22
 - React 18 + Vite
 - Tailwind CSS
 - React Router
 - Plausible Analytics (optional)

 ## Getting Started

+If you are using `nvm`, you can run `nvm use` in the project root to automatically switch to the correct Node.js version.

 ```bash
 npm install
 npm run dev